mantidproject/mantid/docs/source/algorithms/ConjoinXRuns-v1.rst

 Output:

-.. testoutput:: JoinRunsExample
+.. testoutput:: ConjoinXRunsExample

     out has 6 bins with x-axis as: 25.0, 75.0, 125.0, 175.0, 225.0, 275.0

-**Example - JoinRuns with a numeric log**
+**Example - ConjoinXRuns with a numeric log**

-.. testcode:: JoinRunsLogExample
+.. testcode:: ConjoinXRunsLogExample

     # Create input workspaces
     list = []